 Our main sources of water are rainwater and a stream that runs through the quinta year round.
-Even though we have year-round water, we plan to engineer the landscape for maximum water retention.
-The soil everywhere on the quinta lacks humus, whether a result of continuous cultivation or the substitution of pine forest for indigenous deciduous hardwoods, so its capacity to retain water through the dry summers is limited.
+Even though we have year-round water (in all but 2012 so far), we plan to engineer the landscape for maximum water retention.
+Mountains soils are thin and the soil everywhere on the quinta lacks humus.
+Its capacity to retain water through the dry summers is limited primarily by those two factors.
 This not only impacts on our irrigation needs but increases wildfire hazard.
-More than that, slowing the passage of water through the landscape is as essential as – and indeed is essential to – restoring life and health to the soil.
+Slowing the passage of water through the landscape is as essential to restoring life and health to the soil as adding humus.

 In Portugal, since around 1980 (ie. following the massive expansion in eucalyptus planting) the autumn rains started to fall off, reducing in quantity, starting later, or failing altogether.
 The bulk of the rains started shifting to the spring where the severity of rain events also increased, meaning that the bulk of the rain runs straight off the land.
 Aquifers are not being replenished.
 Trees like the native oaks and chestnuts are going into summer less than fully hydrated and consequently getting more and more stressed.
 This trend is becoming more marked with every passing year.

 This isn’t down to some nebulous global “climate change” that’s just so big we all throw our hands up, roll over and do nothing about it.
 It’s a local problem.
 And it’s only a multiplicity of similar local problems which have made it global.
 Humanity has messed too much with local hydrological cycles – the ‘small water cycles’ – until we’ve broken the feedback loops.
 The result is that too much water accumulates in the atmosphere and oceans and has no easy mechanism for returning to the land.
 When it does so, it does so with increasing drama and destruction.